-- department will be notified by Infection Prevention of positive TB culture results of HCP and source patient information.
-Evaluation of community exposures will be considered the responsibility of the local health department. - ii.
-In the event that it is difficult to define precisely those who are potentially exposed (e.g., source case is an employee who works in an open area), a system of evaluating close contacts may be employed.
-If close contacts reveal evidence of TST conversion, then progressively wider circles of individuals with lower amounts of exposure will be evaluated until evidence of transmission is not found.
-The use of this concentric circle approach will be the responsibility of the Medical Directors of Occupational Health and Infection Prevention. - iii.
+- iii.
 Infection Prevention will notify Campus Health Services of a student's possible healthcare exposure.
-Campus Health Services will notify the designated representative for each health science or allied health science school who will inform clinical instructors of potential student exposures so follow-up can be arranged. - iv.
-Infection Prevention will notify University Employee Occupational Health of possible healthcare-associated exposure for University personnel (including names, if documented on the medical record). - v.
-Infection Prevention will notify the Orange County emergency medical service of possible healthcare-associated exposure of their HCP while performing patient transport to UNC Medical Center.
+Campus Health Services will notify the designated representative for each health science or allied health science school, who will inform clinical instructors of potential student exposures so follow-up can be arranged. - iv.
+Infection Prevention will notify University Employee Occupational Health of possible healthcare-associated exposure for University staff (including names, if documented on the medical record). - v.
+Infection Prevention will notify the Orange County emergency medical service of possible healthcare-associated exposure of their staff while performing patient transport to UNC Hospitals.
 It will be the responsibility of the EMS providers to contact the individuals and arrange appropriate evaluation.
-EMS personnel outside of Orange County will be notified by their county local health department. - vi.
+EMS staff outside of Orange County will be notified by their county local health department. - vi.
 Infection Prevention will notify the department employing an outside contractor or outside student agency of possible healthcare-associated exposure.
 The contracting department will notify the outside contractor or student agency.
 It will be the responsibility of the outside contractor or student agency to contact exposed individuals and arrange appropriate evaluation. - 4.
-Assessment of HCP by Occupational Health Services: - a.
-Post Exposure Evaluation - i.
-All HCP (unless concentric circle approach used) who meet the definition of exposure to a person with active TB will be offered evaluation in OHS.
-Contact of HCP and/or managers will be by Infection Prevention.
-HCP will be advised to follow-up with their OHS provider.
-Exposure evaluation consists of screening questionnaire, baseline TST/IGRA placed and follow-up TST/IGRA placed within 8-10 weeks post exposure.
-A screening chest x-ray will be performed as deemed necessary by OHS Medical Director or designee.
+Assessment of staff by Occupational Health Services: - Post Exposure Evaluation - i.
+All staff (unless concentric circle approach used) who meet the definition of exposure to a person with active TB will be offered evaluation in OHS.
+Contact of staff and/or managers will be by Infection Prevention.
+Staff will be advised to follow up with their OHS provider.
+Exposure evaluation for staff not already known to have history of untreated latent TB consists of screening questionnaire, baseline TST/IGRA placed, and follow-up TST/IGRA

-ii.
+- placed within 8-10 weeks post-exposure.
+A screening chest x-ray will be performed as deemed necessary by OHS Medical Director or designee. - ii.
 As with TST, live virus vaccines might affect IGRA test results.
-However, the effect of live virus vaccination on IGRAs has not been studied.
+However, the effect of live virus vaccination on IGRA has not been studied.
 IGRA testing should be done on the same day as live virus vaccination or 4-6 weeks after the administration of live virus vaccines.

-E. Healthcare Personnel with Active Tuberculosis
+E. Staff with Active Tuberculosis

-- 1. All HCP with possible or documented active TB will be referred to the health department by OHS for treatment. - a.
-The HCP will immediately be relieved from all work activities by their OHS provider.
+- 1. All staff with possible or documented active TB will be referred to the health department by OHS for treatment. - The staff will immediately be relieved from all work activities by their OHS provider.
 Leave from work will be handled according to personnel policies. - 2.
-Return to Work for Healthcare Personnel with Active Tuberculosis - a.
-All HCP with recent active TB must be evaluated by their OHS prior to returning to work. - b.
-Prior to returning to work, the HCP must have all of the following documented: - i.
-Appropriate therapy for at least 2 weeks - ii.
-Clinical improvement - iii.
-Sputum smears consecutively negative x 2 for mycobacteria (if smear-positive initially). - iv.
-Stable or improved chest radiograph - c.
-Immunocompromised HCP - i.
-Counseling via the OHS will be available for immunocompromised HCP regarding their risks for acquiring TB. - ii.
-Immunocompromised HCP will be offered reassignment from areas where patients with M. tuberculosis frequently receive care (ID Clinic/Pulmonary units).
+Return to Work for Staff with Active Tuberculosis - All staff with recent active TB must be cleared by their local health department and evaluated by their OHS prior to returning to work.